 2. Basmati rice is a long grain grown in India and Pakistan.
 This extremely fragrant variety gets its robust flavor from an aging process.
 Yep, it’s aged for about one year after harvesting.
 We love serving it with a simple curry to play up the grain’s natural aroma.
-You can also incorporate favorite vegetables and warm spices into the rice for your own take on Indian biryani.
+You can also incorporate favorite vegetables and warm spices into the rice—like Plated’s take on Lamb Biryani.

 3. Black rice, also known as “forbidden rice” or “emperor’s rice,” was an exclusive food fed only to emperors in China.
 It owes its color to its high level of anthocyanin, the same antioxidant found in eggplant, blueberries, and purple corn.
 Rich in nutrients, this gorgeous and flavorful medium-grain rice is frequently used in Asian cuisine.
 Try stirring it into a mushroom sauté accented with fragrant cilantro.
 You can also blend it with brown rice to make a sweet coconut rice pudding.